Here's how Canada's coronavirus cases break down by province

-Coronavirus has been top of mind for all Canadians nearly every day since the World Health Organization declared it a pandemic, but what do the numbers actually look like?
+COVID-19 has been top of mind for all Canadians nearly every day since the World Health Organization declared it a pandemic, but what do the numbers actually look like?

 Canada’s Chief Public Health Officer Dr. Theresa Tam has reiterated that the country’s health system is prepared to handle this pandemic, but all Canadians can do their part by following health and social distancing guidelines.

-As of 4:30 pm Pacific Time on March 29, the breakdown in Canada is as follows:
+The breakdown in Canada is as follows:

-Confirmed and known presumptive cases: 6,288
+- Confirmed and known presumptive cases: 120,839

-So while it may be scary to see the regular updates and the numbers increasing, stay home, self-isolate or physically distance yourself, and wash your hands to ensure we see the eventual flattening of the curve in the coming weeks and months.
+So while it may be scary to see the regular updates and the numbers increasing, stay home, self-isolate, or physically distance yourself, and wash your hands to ensure we see the eventual flattening of the curve in the coming weeks and months.